 Delivering the message of the presentation is entirely the presenter’s responsibility.

 Once this truth is understood, presenters can take the right actions to improve.
 And that’s to prepare, prepare, and prepare some more.

 Like proper preparation, basic presentation skills never get old.
 We have a programme to ensure that your people don’t fall prey to easily-avoidable mistakes.

 Presentations Alive!™ focuses on developing the fundamental skills for professional presentations.
-Your staff will learn how to structure a presentation, how to use posture, eye contact, voice and gestures to raise impact as well as the do’s and don’ts of visual aids.
+Your staff will learn how to structure a presentation, how to use posture, eye contact, voice, and gestures to get maximum impact from the presentation as well as the do’s and don’ts of visual aids.
 As a result, they will be able to remain calm, confident and energised even when presenting to senior management.